 Positions include: Donor Support Coordinator

 As a tissue recovery organization registered with the U.S. Federal Drug Administration and accredited by American Association of Tissue Banks (AATB), Donor Network of Arizona (DNA) facilitates the tissue donation and recovery process.
-As an Eye Bank accredited by Eye Bank Association of American (EBAA), we coordinate all aspects of the eye donation process, including recovery, evaluation, tissue preparation and distribution.

 The tissue and eye donation process begins with a referral notifying DNA of an individual’s death.
 At the time of the referral, a donation specialist will work closely with the person making the referral to determine if the individual is eligible for donation.
 A patient’s donor registry status is also verified at this time.